austinchun21/RoboND-Perception-Project/Perception_Project_Writeup_AChun.md

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.
+As instructed in Exercise 1, the filtering pipeline is setup as follows:

+1. Read in Point Cloud (Convert from ROS to PCL)
+2. Voxel Grid Downsampling
+3. PassThrough Filter (used z and y)
+4. Outlier Removal Filter
+5. RANSAC Plane Segmentation

+For the Voxel Grid Downsampling (lines 60-68), I used a LEAF_SIZE = 0.005.
+I decided to use two passthrough filters (lines 70-88), one for Z as normal, but also one for y (left-right view from camera) to eliminate corners of the bins.
+Then the outlier removal filter (lines 90-100) gets rid of noise (looked at 25 neighbors, and threshold scale factor as 0.3).
+Lastly, RANSAC Plane Segmentation (lines 103-117) separates the table and the objects on the table.

+![Input][Input]
+![Voxel][Voxel]
+![Passthrough][Passthrough]
+![Outlier][Outlier]
+![Table][Table]
+![Objects][Objects]

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.